markvandenhoorn/Bachelor_Thesis/README.md

 ```
 python main_preprocessing.py --remove_conflicts
 ```
 These conflicting sentences get filtered out of the training data.
+This is removal of conflicts is what was done in the study this code was created for.

 ### Training the tokenizer
 After creating the data, train a tokenizer using: